-University institutional policy requires all students to pay tuition and fees in advance.
-Students who owe money to the institution will not be allowed to register for the subsequent semester until the balance owed is paid in full.
+T niversity institutional policy requires all students to pay tuition and fees in advance.
+A student whose account is delinquent will not be allowed to register for the subsequent semester until the balance owed is paid in full.
 SAP students receiving financial aid may be allowed a tuition deferment based upon the anticipated receipt of funds.
-This is granted solely at the discretion of AUD based on the official notice of approval from the granting or lending agency.
+This is granted solely at the discretion of AUD, based on the official notice of approval from the granting or lending agency.
 The university evaluates institutional tuition and fee rates in the second semester of each academic year, and rates may be subject to change at the beginning of the following academic year.